If this plan can gain the approval of visitors, the National Park Service and Rep. Tom McClintock, it must be a good one.

 That could be especially important this year.
 The park normally draws from 3.5 million to 4 million visitors each year.
 This being the 150th anniversary of the park – which was created by President Abraham Lincoln – this could be a record-setting year.
 The park could see 4.5 million visitors, which would shatter the all-time record.

 Those who choose to visit America’s most treasured park will find some changes.
-Under the plan announced last week:• The historic Sugar Pine stone bridge built in 1928 will stay put.
+Under the plan announced last week:

 • The number of campsites in Yosemite Valley will increase by more than a third to 640, though campsites within 100 feet of the river will be removed.